tubalu/GettingandCleaningData/README.md

     </tr>
 </table>

-the code will read the data files , and create a TinyData.txt
+the code will read the data files , and create a TidyData.txt